Leaves and Returns

 • You can continue to communicate with us.
 During your time away we will send you periodic correspondence and reminders on readmission deadlines and requirements.

-• When you are ready to return you can reach out directly to the Student Health Center with questions as well as the Dean of Students Office and your Support Dean.
+• When you are ready to return you can reach out directly to the Student Health Center with questions as well as the Dean of Students Office and a Support Dean.
 We will help you throughout the process.

 While you are part of the larger RPI community while away, because of your status as an inactive student it is important for you to understand how you can interact with RPI.